Traveler’s Secret: Top 10 Underrated Cities in Europe

 We just love Belgrade and write about it often, we just can’t appreciate it enough.
 The capital of Serbia is one of the oldest European cities and there is really a lot to explore.
 Belgrade has an amazing fortress that is set on the confluence of two rivers – Sava and Danube and is one of the world’s oldest and most remarkable fortresses.
 To find out more about the Belgrade Fortress click here.

 Even though it is located only about an hour away from Vienna, Bratislava – the capital city of Slovakia, is often forgotten.
-It is a beautiful city brimming with old town charm, cobbled streets and fairy-tale buildings.
-There are two amazing castles that you must see, Bratislava Castle with amazing views of the city and Devin Castle – the most instagrammable ruins.
-The city is small – perfect for exploring by foot and you can explore all the important spots in two days.
+It is a beautiful city brimming with old town charm, cobbled streets, and fairy-tale buildings.
+There are two amazing castles that you must see, Bratislava Castle with amazing views of the city, and Devin Castle – the most instagrammable ruins.
+The city is small – perfect for exploring on foot and you can explore all the important spots in two days.

 Gothenburg – the second largest city in Sweden and Scandinavia’s biggest seaport is usually known as a university town and it is not that well-known outside the country.
 But anyone who visited it knows that it is so much more than that.
 It is a vibrant city with many interesting festivals and a lot of things to do no matter when you visit it.
 Explore the Gothenburg Botanical Garden—one of Europe’s largest, visit the Volvo Museum and have fun at Liseberg Amusement Park that is an old-school amusement park opened in 1923.
 If you are visiting around Christmas time you will be impressed with its Christmas market.

-And that is our list of top 10 underrated cities in Europe.
+And that is our list of top underrated cities in Europe.
 We hope that you found it interesting and that your bucket list is growing.
-We already wrote about some of the cities and if you are planning on visiting some of them download our Cultural Places App and find our media guided tours that will help you explore all the interesting sites in these hidden gems of Europe.
+We already wrote about some of the cities and if you are planning on visiting some of them visit our Cultural Places Platform and find our media guided tours that will help you explore all the interesting sites in these hidden gems of Europe, like Belgrade is.